Keimoes welcomes you to the Green Kalahari Oasis

 tasting and tours are also offered

-at the Orange River Wine Cellars Co-operative’s
+at the Orange River Cellars the largest co-operative cellar in the Southern Hemisphere.

 few kilometres north of the Orange River between